-This is the only User Code that will initiate data transfer with the AL-DTM--and without allowing the User to pass through the door (the User Code for User 299 is not an Access Code).
+This is the only User Code that will initiate data transfer with the AL-DTM--and without allowing the User to pass through the door

+(the User Code for User 299 is not an Access Code).
 An AL-PCI cable and an AL-DTM (first programmed by the computer via the DTM or DTM2 screen in DL-Windows) is required.

-User 300: One-Time Only Service Code

-This is a One-Time Only Service User Code enabled by User 297.
+User 300: Temporary Access Service Code ("One-Time Only") Temporary access User Code enabled by User 297.
 For example, User Code 300 is sometimes used for guard tour duties.
 See User 297: Quick Enable User 300 above.